 Housing is a basic human right and requirement for good health.
-According to the United Nations the right to housing is protected under international law and Canada has endorsed such rights guaranteeing “an adequate standard of living… including adequate food, clothing and housing.”1 Likewise, the Ottawa Charter for Health Promotion identifies shelter as a basic prerequisite for health.
+According to the United Nations’ Universal Declaration Of Human Rights the right to housing is protected under international law, and Canada has endorsed such rights guaranteeing “an adequate standard of living… including adequate food, clothing and housing.”
+Likewise, the Ottawa Charter for Health Promotion identifies shelter as a basic prerequisite for health.

 Adequate, suitable and affordable housing contributes to our physical and mental well-being.
 It leads to increased personal safety and helps decrease stress, leading to improved sleep and diet.
 All of these factors result in better mental health outcomes.
 When housing is inadequate or unavailable, personal as well as community well-being can suffer.

 The high cost of rental accommodations has created a critical shortage of affordable housing and is a leading contributor to poverty in Ontario.
-Accommodation is considered affordable if it requires less than 30 percent of a household’s pre-tax income.
+According to the Ministry of Municipal Affairs and Housing approximately 15 per cent of the province’s households are currently in dire need of affordable housing.
+Accommodation is considered affordable if it requires less than 30 percent of a household’s total pre-tax income.

 Many individuals with mental health conditions are on social assistance and majority do not have access to affordable housing.
-Our Housing Stats and Facts highlight the dire need for affordable housing in Ontario.
 Adequate dwellings are defined as those not requiring major repairs, whereas suitable dwellings refer to those that have enough bedrooms for the size of the household.